 Period absences - see attendance to pick up a blue sheet.
 Attend the teacher's tutorial for the period that is missed and once signed, turn in the blue slip to attendance to clear that period absence.

 We at Grossmont want to stress the importance of every student having a plan following graduation.
 This plan may include admission to a four-year college or university, community college, military, apprenticeships, career training or other educational experiences.
-During 9thgrade, students learned about A-G college admission requirements and how they differ from graduation requirements.
+During 9th grade, students learned about A-G college admission requirements and how they differ from graduation requirements.
 Students also worked on Career Cruising and completed a “learning styles inventory” in order to discover how they learn and what strategies they can utilize to enhance their learning, as well as a “career matchmaker” assessment to determine what careers best match their interests.
 This year, students are encouraged to continue their research on the Career Cruising website and save the information to their electronic portfolios to refer back to at a later date.
-Junior year the focus will be on finding the right college or other post-secondary institution.
+During junior year the focus will be on finding the right college or other post-secondary institution.

 Parents: Ask your students about their experience with Career Cruising!
 Were there any surprises?
 Did they learn about a career they hadn’t previously thought about?
 What new insight did they gain about a career they had previously considered?
 If you want to experience Career Cruising for yourself, click on the “career info” link to your right to learn more.

 While community service is not a graduation requirement, it does look good on college applications.
 It is recommended that students keep a log of volunteer hours with signatures from supervisors in case one of their college applications is audited by the university.
-Career Cruising now has a new tool under the “portfolio” tab where students can log their community service hours.
+Career Cruising has a tool under the “portfolio” tab where students can log their community service hours.
 Colleges especially like to see an ongoing commitment to a particular cause and it’s best not to wait until senior year!

 Sophomore College Planning